maaaaz/adecadeofinfosectools/Dataiku DSS tutorial/README.md

 You now have the full project environment, you can start exploring data and code:
   ![](images/project_1.png)
   ![](images/project_2.png)

+The datasets to specifically inspect are [those exported here](../Datasets%20exports).

 ## 7. Going further with Dataiku DSS